 Metastatic cancer drains families of joy, hope and finances.
-It can be a long and difficult battle for patients.
+It can be a long and difficult journey for patients.
 Often they and their partners cannot work and they can no longer do many things that other families take for granted.
 By offering patients a chance to dream, we reignite a sense of control and optimism in their lives.
 Conversations change and so does the outlook of patients and their families.

 As one of our Dreamers told us: